d-e-e-p/cpp-fstring/README.rst

       return "<unnamed>";
     }

-This experimental feature is from `Scalable Reflection in C++ <https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p1240r2.pdf>`_
+But `Scalable Reflection in C++ <https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p1240r2.pdf>`_ seems be be on track for C++30 or beyond.

-cpp-fstring cheats by generating code before compile giving explicit instructions on displaying an enum for example.
+Meanwhile, cpp-fstring cheats by generating code before compile giving explicit instructions on displaying enum/classes etc.
 So the code:::

     enum class Color { red, yellow, green = 20, blue };